MorganKryze/ConsoleAppVisuals/README.md

 ## Security Policy

-Consider reading our [security policy](.github/SECURITY) to know more about how we handle security issues and how to report them.
+Consider reading our [SECURITY](.github/SECURITY) policy to know more about how we handle security issues and how to report them.
 You will also find the stable versions of the project.

 ## Development team